Taco Spaghetti Recipe

 Turkey, chicken, or ground sausage would be tasty.
 Even chopped rotisserie chicken would work!

-• Onion and garlic – The base of flavor in so many dishes!
+• Onion and Garlic – The base of flavor in so many dishes!
 To avoid any chopping, substitute with 1 teaspoon each of garlic and onion powder.

-• Beef bouillon – Rather than granules, I prefer to use a concentrated beef base.
+• Beef Bouillon – Rather than granules, I prefer to use a concentrated beef base.
 It tastes great, dissolves easily, and has a long refrigerator shelf life.

 You could also omit the bouillon and replace 3 cups of the water with 3 cups of beef broth.